How can data analytics help the aviation industry?

 This article was first published in Aviation World.

-Aviation players face immense pressure arising from aircraft maintenance related to maintaining dispatch reliability, lowering maintenance costs, and enhancing the safety of the craft.
+Aviation players face immense pressure arising from aviation maintenance related to maintaining dispatch reliability, lowering maintenance costs, and enhancing the safety of the craft.
 MRO alone accounted for 9% of total operational costs for airline operators globally in 2018.
 Since airlines are constantly plagued with rising costs, bringing down the cost involved in MROs becomes critical.

 Adding to this, the issues associated with legacy systems used to operate aircraft systems that do not provide a holistic picture into the health of an aircraft, where data is not updated real-time, and where functions are performed in silos – all this makes for a very challenging scenario even for the most seasoned aviation players.